Current U.S. Student

 In-Country Orientation

-A mandatory Fulbright Arrival Orientation takes place in Copenhagen in late August.
-Additionally, Fulbright Denmark will be in touch with grantees virtually before their arrival to prepare and support them in their arrival process.
+A mandatory Fulbright Arrival Orientation takes place in Copenhagen in late August, including cultural trainings, sightseeing, and socializing events.
+Additionally, Fulbright Denmark will be in touch with grantees both virtually and with written materials before their arrival to prepare and support them in their individual arrival process.

 Candidate Profile